semih/semih.github.io/_posts/2023-01-11-dockerize-spring-boot-application.md

 ```

 **4. add maven plugin as a plugin**
 At this point, I need a maven plugin.
-Check the pom.xml file or add it.
+Check the pom.xml file.
+You have to append it, if there is no such plugin.
 ```xml
 <build>
     <plugins>